SapphireDAOO/contract-api/README.md

 # Sapphire Contract API – REST Endpoints

-This API provides HTTP endpoints for interacting with the Sapphire DAO's `AdvancedPaymentProcessor` smart contract on the Ethereum Sepolia testnet at address `0x80D9b6eA9dE65A4cDB5cE106D7690F56B2695102`.
-It facilitates invoice creation, payment processing, escrow management, dispute resolution, cancellation, and refund operations for secure and decentralized transactions.
+This API provides HTTP endpoints for interacting with the Sapphire DAO's `AdvancedPaymentProcessor` smart contract on the Ethereum Sepolia testnet at address `0x90F3F9816a637A8f30576Deecd6B09D825EB94C2`.
+It supports invoice creation, cancellation, refunding, dispute creation, dispute resolution, and fund release for secure, decentralized transactions in a marketplace.

 **Base URL**: `https://contract-api-production.up.railway.app/`